 Generally, we provide no additional benefits to any of our NEOs in the event that the NEO resigns from Whirlpool.
-We do not have employment agreements with any of our NEOs that would provide benefits in the event that we terminate the NEO's employment involuntarily for cause.
+We do not have employment agreements with any of our U.S.-based NEOs that would provide benefits in the event that we terminate the NEO's employment involuntarily for cause.
+As is customary for executives in Brazil, Mr. Brega would be entitled to a special severance payment equal to 12 months of his base salary upon contract termination by Whirlpool or his retirement, under the terms of his employment contract.
 Under our long-term incentive programs, resignation and involuntary termination result in forfeiture of performance-based restricted stock units and performance cash units, as well as all unvested, and vested but unexercised, options.
 Certain legacy time-based restricted stock units accelerate upon an involuntary termination without cause.
 Generally, in the event we terminate the employment of an NEO involuntarily without cause, the payment of the value of these unvested time-based restricted stock units is the only benefit to which the NEO is entitled.
 The Committee may, in its discretion, approve severance benefits designed to mitigate economic injury to the NEO as a direct result of involuntary termination.